 Coffee is one of the world’s most popular beverages.
 There are millions of people who consume and enjoy the taste every day.
 It is a wake-up drink in the morning, it gives you motivation and energy in the afternoon and the taste and the aroma knock up the senses in the evening.

-We celebrate this day to promote fair trade coffee, to honor manufacturers who promote ecological and economic sustainability.
+We like to take the opportunity of International Coffee Day, to promote fair trade coffee and to honor manufacturers who promote ecological and economic sustainability.

 There are many contributing factors to get and to drink a great coffee.
 Have a look at the label, read where it comes from and who produces it.
 If you don´t know a lot about coffee but you want to learn more, you have the opportunity to look for a good barista close to your home.
 A good barista takes their time to tell you and explain to you all you want to know about good coffee.
 Barista is a profession which includes lots of knowledge of the origin of coffee and the different processes of brewing.
 And they also have the skills to create and make beautiful things with your coffee.
 This incredible work is called “latte art”.
 They froth the milk up, they get a perfect shot of coffee out of a portafilter machine and with a calm hand you will get a latte decorated with a heart, a leaf or a swan.